ryantaylor-cu/remote-access/_episodes/04-taskspooler.md

 {: .bash}

 > ## Using Taskspooler
-> Let's assume you have 5 processes scheduled using `tsp`.
+> Let's assume you have 5 jobs scheduled using `tsp`.
 How do you:
 >
 > 1. get more information about the job with ID 2?
 > 2. see the output of job with ID 1?